 As an alternative, you can pop out the glasses from the frame and stick them on the snorkel mask with the glue, and make adjustments if required.

-If you really want to use your prescription glasses, then always factor in the risks that we have highlighted above.
-In fact, if you are prudent and risk averse, you will appreciate that the risks of wearing them under the mask clearly outweigh its benefits.
+If you really want to snorkel and wear prescription glasses, then always factor in the risks that we have highlighted above.
+In fact, if you are prudent and risk-averse, you will appreciate that the risks of wearing them under the mask clearly outweigh its benefits.
 There is more potential harm than benefits of using these glasses.

-There are a few options available to you, so always explore them and see what works best for you.
+There are a few options available to you, such as wearing daily disposable lenses or prescription masks, so always explore them and see what works best for you.